sumo-digital-academy/game-maker-studio/.github/README.md

 ![](/.github/images/SpyWire.gif)

-Part 1 of Sumo Digital's Introduction to Game Development tutorials based on the Spyder games.
+Part 1 of Sumo Digital's Introduction to Game Development tutorials using Game Maker Studio.

 Spyder is ©2020 Sumo Digital Ltd. All rights Reserved.